As we were about to embark on our recent trip to Disney World, I decided to research parking options.

 Oversize vehicle parking for RVs, shuttles, limos, campers, buses or tractor-trailers cost a little bit more at $30 per day.

-I do see how this could benefit families with small children or families on a tight schedule, but $45 is crazy talk to me just to park your car.
-A four day trip to Disney World would cost you $180 just in preferred parking costs alone.
+I do see how this could benefit families with small children or families on a tight schedule, but $45 to $50 is crazy talk to me just to park your car.
+A four day trip to Disney World would cost you $180 to $200 just in preferred parking costs alone.

 Sadly, Disney doesn’t even offer a discount if you arrive late in the day.
 For instance, the Disney parking cost after 6 pm is the same as if you arrived bright and early in the morning.

 While Disney didn’t use to charge you to park in their hotel/resort parking lots as a resort guest, they do now.

 One place Disney doesn’t charge for parking is at their water parks, Typhoon Lagoon or Blizzard Beach.

 You can park for free at Disney Springs, too.
 That said, there is a $20 flat-rate fee if you want to pay for valet parking.
 This fee is collected at pickup but does not include tips.

 Standard parking is also free for Disney World Annual Passholders.